n-donati/CanvasMD/README.md

 ## Overview

-The CanvasMD is a powerful command-line interface application that allows you to interact with the Canvas Learning Management System directly from your terminal.
+CanvasMD is a powerful command-line interface application that allows you to interact with the Canvas Learning Management System directly from your terminal.
 This tool is designed for students and educators who prefer a streamlined, keyboard-driven workflow and want to manage their Canvas tasks efficiently without the need to open a web browser.

 ## Features